r-brink/polars-mcp/README.md

 **Example:**

 ```
-Query: "groupby"
+Query: "group by"
-Returns: List of all groupby-related functions and methods
+Returns: List of all group by-related functions and methods
 ```

 ### polars_get_docstring